 Do You Need Gum Disease Treatment?

-Good candidates for periodontal treatments range from those experiencing slight gum inflammation to individuals with bone loss in the jaw.
+Good candidates for periodontal treatments range from those experiencing slight gum inflammation from unhealthy gums to individuals with bone loss in the jaw.
 Regardless of how minor or advanced gum disease might be, the time to seek treatment is now.
-Swollen and bleeding gums are typically signs of gingivitis or periodontitis, which literally means “inflammation around the tooth.”
+Swollen and bleeding gums are typically signs of gingivitis or periodontitis, which means “inflammation around the tooth.”
 This often results in bad breath that cannot be masked, tender gum tissues, loose teeth, and receding and bleeding gums.
 If you find yourself experiencing any of these symptoms, we encourage you to arrange for an appointment at Grove Dental Group and Orthodontics.

 The Periodontal Treatment Process

 There are a variety of dental procedures that may be used to combat gum disease.
 The primary goal is to stop the disease process, prevent further damage, and reestablish a healthy oral environment.
-To diagnose gum disease, our team at Grove Dental Group and Orthodontics will use a small ruler-like instrument to check for and measure the periodontal pockets, or spaces between the teeth and gums.
+To diagnose gum disease, our team at Grove Dental Group and Orthodontics will use a small ruler-like instrument to check for and measure the periodontal pockets or spaces between the teeth and gums.
 We also utilize digital x-rays to identify any bone deterioration caused by the presence of gum disease.
 Depending on the results, our team may recommend periodontal treatments designed to address varying stages of the disease.
-Gingivitis can often be resolved via a professional prophylaxis and better flossing and brushing techniques at home.
+Gingivitis treatment can often be offered via professional prophylaxis and better flossing and brushing techniques at home.
 For cases of periodontitis, we may recommend nonsurgical scaling and root planing (SRP) therapy combined with locally delivered antibiotics.
 Areas of advanced periodontitis may be best treated through a surgical approach.
 In such instances, we may partner with a trusted periodontal specialist to meet these more complex treatment needs.

 Recovery Following Care

 The key to successful recovery from most periodontal therapies is maintaining meticulous daily oral hygiene in the home.
 Throughout your periodontal care, our skilled team will examine ways you can further take advantage of treatment by changing, enhancing, or stopping some habits, like smoking (which can exacerbate the disease).
-As periodontal therapies are customized according to the severity of the disease (and the needs of the patient), healing timeframes and post-treatment recommendations will differ.
+As gum infection treatments in Wyomissing, PA, are customized according to the severity of the disease (and the needs of the patient), healing timeframes and post-treatment recommendations will differ.
 A periodontal maintenance program may be established following treatment for periodontitis or advanced periodontitis, which will include thorough cleanings every 3 – 4 months, personalized management of periodontal health, monitoring of periodontal pockets, and exams and x-rays as needed.
 Periodontal maintenance cleanings take the place of routine biannual prophylaxis.
 Since the bacteria known to cause periodontitis grow quickly after about 90 days, more frequent cleanings are needed to control bacterial levels and better manage periodontal health.